lucy3/summer2024-social-nlp/readings.md

 Bender, E. M., Gebru, T., McMillan-Major, A., & Shmitchell, S. (2021, March).
 On the Dangers of Stochastic Parrots: Can Language Models Be Too Big?🦜.
 In Proceedings of the 2021 ACM Conference on Fairness, Accountability, and Transparency (pp. 610-623).

-Then, look through the papers cited by each of the two papers above and skim 4-5 that stand out to you to initiate project brainstorming.

 ## Data & model pitfalls

 <span style="color:gray">**Required:**</span>